 TWO-STROKE TUESDAY | 1999 TWO-STROKE 125cc SHOOTOUT

-1999 HONDA CR125 TEST CRITIQUE–Fifth place and sinking fast
+1999 HONDA CR125 TEST CRITIQUE–Fifth place what a shame

 Fifth place!
 What has Honda done to the once venerated 1999 CR125?
 Two years ago it was the high-rpm rocket of the teacup class, then the CR engineers went high tech with 16-bit digital ignitions, twin-spar aluminum frames and jetting from the planet Zenon.
 The result?
 A potpourri of mediocrity.